tooledesign/oakland_recipes/index.md

 <center><img src="chef-delivery-logo-by-Vexels.png" alt="drawing" width="30%"/></center>
 ## Hello, Oakland!
 <br>
 Thanks for the Valentine's Day 💌.
-We really appreciated you sharing some 💓 from coast to coast.
+We really appreciated you sharing some good vibes from coast to coast.
 Our team pulled together a few of our favorite [recipes](recipes.md) to show our gratitude.
 <br>
 <br>
-**Stay safe**, and happy \(almost) spring 🌱🌺,
+**Stay safe**, and happy \(almost) spring 🌱,
 <br>
 <br>
 *The Mid-Atlantic Planning Team*